MC’s PLOTXY - A scientific plotting and post-processing program

 · whether the h-grid box is selected

-· all the options selected in the “Fourier options” except Start time and End time.
+· all the options selected in the “Fourier options”

 Start and end time are not stored because these times are automatically computed when a Fourier chart is requested from the last part of the simulation: a period is estimated from the default frequency as specified in the Program Options window.

-Automatic loading of files
+7.3 Automatic loading of files.

 It may happen that you always (or very often) load the same files or files having the same name